MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ## Considerations and limitations

+This section lists the report's considerations and limitations.

+### Display

 * The single data point across the zoom slider, displays a misleading date range for the total activities and users.

 * When drilling down to a workspace, the *Expand All* feature doesn't update the *Most Active Capacities* visual title.

-* All *MyWorkspaces* are counted as different records as part of the *Active Workspaces* total.

-* During business continuity and disaster recovery, the *Audit* table may have data quality issues.

 * The *Audit* table doesn't show activities for a deleted capacity.

 * Capacities with the same name and capacities that were deleted and recreated with the same name, are displayed as one capacity.

-* When a capacity, workspace or item is deleted, it will count the deleted audit records in the total audit activities.
-In the visuals this will show up under blanks.

-* N/A represents data that isn't available in audit fact.
-It can be a case when an event doesn't capture the dimension info or it isn't applicable for the event.
+* *NA* represents data that isn't available in the *Audit* table.
+This can happen when an event doesn't have the dimension information, or when that information isn't applicable for the event.

+* During business continuity and disaster recovery, the *Audit* table may have data quality issues.

+### Counting logic

+* All *MyWorkspaces* are counted as different records as part of the *Active Workspaces* total.

+* When a capacity, workspace or item is deleted, its activities are counted in the report but appear as *(Blank)*.

-* In the card visual, deleted capacities, workspaces and users are counted in active records.
-Capacities with the same name but different ID are counted as separate records in card visual.
+* In the *Total Activities* card, *Active Users*, *Active Capacities* and *Active Workspaces* include deleted users, capacities and workspaces.
+Capacities with the same name but different IDs are counted as separate records.

 ## Next steps